DTJF/libpruio/src/doc/_1_features.md

   (optional).

 - Read array AdcUdt::Value to get the sampled values.
-The context depends on the run mode of libpruio, specified by the parameter *Samp* in the most recent call to function PruIo::config().
+The context depends on the run mode of \Proj, specified by the parameter *Samp* in the most recent call to function PruIo::config().